alpersonalwebsite/react/Webpack.md

 Currently, we import all the required modules (at the top of our file), compile them and generate a bundle, without the possibility of loading a module on-demand (or dynamically), for example, when a user clicks on a button, when certain condition is met (like a change on a state property), etc.

-Linked to "Code Splitting", imagine if you were able to freely load modules at the runtime.
+Imagine if you were able to freely load modules at the runtime.

 Example: